ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 You’ll notice most observations are at a 30-minute interval, but we’ve got some entries at odd intervals that have missing values from some sources.
 We can filter out null values using the DCA’s Transformations feature.

-In a new cell in your notebook, mouse over the DCA icon on the right and select Transformations.
+In a new cell in your notebook, mouse over the DCA icon on the right and select **Transformations**.
 If you mouse over individual cells, you’ll see a popup appear next to the cell that allows you to **Filter values like this**.
 Hover over the `NaN` value in the CCGT column, and select the filter:

 <p align="center">
 <img src = readme_images/filer_nan.png width="800">